ftrotter/batea_server/README.md

 Or at least thats the idea anyway.

 This is a [DocGraph](http://docgraph.org)  project, generously sponsored by [RWJF](http://www.rwjf.org).
-Batea is not endorsed by or affiliated with the Wikimedia Foundation.
+Batea is not endorsed by or affiliated with the [Wikimedia Foundation] (https://wikimediafoundation.org/).

 Server side code is primarily by [Fred Trotter](http://fredtrotter.com).